MinchinWeb/minchin.pelican.plugins.static-comments/docs/import.md

 When moving to Pelican and the Pelican Comment System, it may be desirable to move over your comments as well.

-The scripts to support this are found in the `import` directory.
+The scripts to support this are found in the `import` sub-directory of the plugin.

 ## Blogger

 Blogger is good in that it will give you an export of everything, but the bad news is it's one giant XML file.
 XML is great if you're a computer, but a bit of a pain if you're a human.

-The code I used to export my comments from Blogger is found at [blogger_comment_export.py](../import/blogger_comment_export.py).
+The code I used to export my comments from Blogger is found at [blogger_comment_export.py](..minchin/pelican/plugins/static_comments/import/blogger_comment_export.py).

 To use it
-yourself, you will need to first adjust the constants at the beginning of the script (lines 26-33) to point to your Blogger XML export and where you want the comments to be exported to.
+yourself, you will need to first adjust the constants at the beginning of the script (lines 26-33) to point to your Blogger XML export (default is at `C:\tmp\blog.xml`) and where you want the comments to be exported to (default is a `comments` sub-directory of the current working folder).
 You will also need to install `untangle` (available through pip -- `pip install untangle`).

 Comments will be exported into folders matching